IntrepidPig/mexprp/README.md

 ### Motivation

-The main reason I wrote MEXPRP was for a 3D equation grapher I've been working on.
-Now that's not near done, so it's being saved for a future post.
+The main reason I wrote MEXPRP was for a 3D equation grapher I've been working on ([vgraph](https://github.com/intrepidpig/vgraph)).
 Of course, I could've used an existing Rust expression parser, but the only other one was a `0.1.0` library that had what I considered I somewhat strange API.
 Also, for some reason I've been kind of interested in keeping the dependencies down for the 3D equation grapher I was talking about.
-Anyway, now there's [at least two](https://xkcd.com/927/) `0.1.0` Rust math expression libraries with API's that can be considered strange.
+Anyway, now there's [at least two](https://xkcd.com/927/) `0.x` Rust math expression libraries with API's that can be considered strange.

 ### Features